-First, a large air-gap (necessitated by the physical dimensions of the Hall-element) in a toroidal core produces a large distribution of fringing flux that leaks through the window of the core instead of passing through the air gap.
+Firstly, a large air-gap (necessitated by the physical dimensions of the Hall-element) in a toroidal core produces a large distribution of fringing flux that leaks through the window of the core instead of passing through the air gap.
 This irregular distribution of flux depends on the winding arrangement.
-Second, the core characteristics become nonlinear due to the frequency-dependent behavior of the ferrite core.
+Secondly, the core characteristics become non-linear due to the frequency-dependent behavior of the ferrite core.
 At higher frequencies rotational magnetic losses dominate, and the dielectric properties of the material play in increasing role.
-Last, the secondary winding itself exhibits enough stray capacitance and stray inductance to affect performance, notwithstanding the internal impedances which give rise to a substantial higher resistance due to eddy current effects.
+Lastly, the secondary winding itself exhibits enough stray capacitance and stray inductance to affect performance, notwithstanding the internal impedances which give rise to a substantial higher resistance due to eddy current effects.
 The complexity of its behavior due to the combination of the above effects does not only affect the modeling of the structure, but also its empirical characterization.
-In [2], the difficulties and tradeoffs associated with wide-band characterization of a current probe by means of frequency domain, S-parameter testing and time domain testing were discussed.
-In this study, a lumped element model is extracted using impedance measurements and the dominating design parameters that dictate broadband performance are also identified.
-A permeance model of the core is implemented to model the magnetic circuit and stray capacitance and inductance of the winding are also included.
-The model includes a linear lumped element equivalent circuit to approximate the nonlinear complex permeability of
+In [2] the difficulties and trade-offs associated with wide-band characterization of a current probe by means of frequency domain, S-parameter testing and time domain testing were discussed.
+In this study a lumped element model is extracted using impedance measurements and the dominating design parameters that dictate broadband performance are also identified.
+A permeances model of the core is implemented to model the magnetic circuit and stray capacitance and inductance of the winding are also included.
+The model includes a linear lumped element equivalent circuit to approximate the non-linear complex permeability of the core, which was measured experimentally.
+A set of gyrators is used to couple the electric and magnetic models for circuit simulation.